-The board contains audio connectors on both the back panel and the component side of the board.
-The front panel audio connector provides mic in and line out signals for the front panel.
+The board contains audio connectors/headers on both the back panel and the component side of the board.
+The front panel audio header provides mic in and line out signals for the front panel.

-For information about Refer to The location of the front panel audio connector Figure 13, page 48 The signal names of the front panel audio connector Table 16, page 50 The back panel audio connectors Section 2.7.1, page 47
+For information about Refer to The location of the front panel audio header Figure 13, page 48 The signal names of the front panel audio header Table 16, page 50 The back panel audio connectors Section 2.7.1, page 47